 specifies the unprocessed part of the line being parsed.
+If the first character is a blank, it is excluded.

 1. Before issuing the PARSE macro, you must place the line to be parsed in the console stack.
 For example, push string